kellykchan/Project3-Flashcards-Part2/README.md

 Submitted by: **Kelly Chan**

-This web app: **In Flashcards!
-Part 1, I chose pairs of items to store in a flashcard-like format that users can use to study, learn something new, or play a guessing game.
+This web app: **Labubu Learning lets you test how well you know Labubu through a set of fun, flip-able flashcards.
+Each card has a question on the front and the answer (sometimes with a photo!) on the back.
+It's a quick and playful way to learn more about these fun little characters.
+In Part 1, I chose pairs of items to store in a flashcard-like format that users can use to study, learn something new, or play a guessing game.
 This week, in Part 2, I extended the functionality of your web app!
 I built features that allow users to enter an answer (with exact or fuzzy matching) and move backwards and forwards through the list of cards.**

 Time spent: **2.5** hours spent in total